opentypejs/opentype.js/README.md

 opentype.js
 ===========
-opentype.js is a JavaScript parser for TrueType and OpenType fonts.
+opentype.js is a JavaScript parser and writer for TrueType and OpenType fonts.

 It gives you access to the <strong>letterforms</strong> of text from the browser or node.js.